 - at any other time when, due to insufficient light or unfavourable atmospheric conditions, objects on the highway are not clearly discernible at a distance of 150 m.

-Stay safe.
-Turn on your lights and keep an eye out for ghosts.
+Bottom line, stay safe.
+Always remember to turn on your lights and keep an eye out for ghosts.

 Einfeld Law is a highly knowledgeable and experienced BC personal injury law firm specializing in motor vehicle accidents, motorcycle accidents, and other negligence claims involving bodily injury.
 We have successfully litigated many ICBC and other insurance claims, including out of province, wrongful death, brain injury, spinal cord injury, whiplash, soft tissue injury, and all other bodily injury claims.
 We have collected millions of dollars on behalf of our clients.
 We never act for ICBC or other insurance companies.